 We provide routine baby care at the recommended intervals (1 wk, 1 month, 2, 4, 6, 12, and 18 months).
 We do not perform the early childhood immunizations and can direct you to the vaccination clinic at your closest community health care centre.
 We do perform the booster vaccines at ages 4-6 years old in the office.
 We also do routine pediatric exams (recommended yearly at ages 2, 3, and 4 prior to entering kindergarten).

 You can now enrol your baby in the Medical Services Plan through the online birth registration service by the BC Vital Statistics Agency at the following link.
 You must do this as soon as possible after birth to ensure your baby has medical coverage:

 Are the Physicians able to just call me instead of having an office visit?

 Phone calls from our physicians to discuss non-urgent results and concerns in lieu of an office visit should not be expected.
 Please remember that your doctor has commitments after office hours.

 Are you accepting new patients?

-We are currently not accepting new patients on to our wait list.
+We are not currently accepting new family practice patients to our wait list.

 A new patient consultation visit is required before booking a Pap smear or physical.
 At this visit, a thorough patient history is collected, so non-urgent medical issues will need to be addressed at a separate visit.
 After the consultation, your medical chart can be requested from your previous doctor by our office if you wish.